node-gh/gh/README.md

 #### Examples

--   **Shortcut** for creating a new issue on the current repository.
+**Shortcut** for creating a new issue on the current repository.

 ```
 gh is 'Node GH rocks!'
 'Body with **Markdown** support'
 ```

--   Create a new issue on a certain repository.
+Create a new issue on a certain repository.

 ```
 gh is --new --title 'Node GH rocks!' --message 'Body with **Markdown** support' --user eduardolundgren --repo node-gh
 ```

--   Create a new issue with labels.
+Create a new issue with labels.

 ```
 gh is --new --title 'Node GH rocks!' --labels bug,question,test
 ```

--   Create a new issue and assign it to someone.
+Create a new issue and assign it to someone.

 ```
 gh is --new --title 'Node GH rocks!' --assignee zenorocha
 ```

-### 2. Comment
+### Issue: Comment

 | Option            | Usage        | Type     |
 | ----------------- | ------------ | -------- |